CLARITY -- Comparing heterogeneous data using dissimiLARITY: Discussion

 CLARITY is fast, and, for prediction, is limited only by the cost of computing a Singular Value Decomposition.
 We showed via simulation that the SVD approach is representing the structure in the data very similarly to a mixture model, for which we presented a novel algorithm based on a multiplicative update rule.
 The mixture model correctly identifies hierarchical structure, clusters and mixtures when these are present in the data and so permits the interrogation of why a particular prediction may have been made.

-We were unable to find tools that were able to perform an analogous structural comparison and therefore have not performed statistical recall and efficiency benchmarking.
+We were unable to find tools that were able to perform an analogous structural comparison and, therefore, have not performed statistical recall and efficiency benchmarking.
 Whilst we could have run the models listed in the introduction, they have different null hypotheses and purposes.
-Some provide qualitatively different information to CLARITY, whilst others test for equality of the similarities which is an implausible null hypothesis for our examples.
-Whilst CLARITY is currently performing a unique function in terms of information extraction from complex data, we anticipate that the problem may be addressed in other ways, and that the insights that can be automatically extracted can be extended.
+Some provide qualitatively different information to CLARITY, while others test for equality of the similarities, which is an implausible null hypothesis for our examples.
+Whilst CLARITY is currently performing a unique function in terms of information extraction from complex data, we anticipate that the problem may be addressed in other ways, and that the insights which can be automatically extracted can be extended.